tock/tock/doc/reference/trd-legal.md

 copyright assignment is required to contribute to Tock projects.

 Artifacts in the Tock project MAY include explicit copyright notices.
 Substantial updates to an artifact MAY add additional copyright notices to an artifact.
-Copyright notices SHOULD NOT be removed by any party except the original copyright holder.
+In general, modifications to a file are expected to retain existing copyright notices.

 For full authorship information, see the version control history.